 Usually, all dependencies can be installed with one line:

 python3 -m pip install -r https://bitbucket.org/hu-geomatics/enmap-box/raw/develop/requirements.txt

-If the method above did not work for some reason, try installing the packages one by one:
+If the method above did not work for some reason, try installing the packages listed in the

 Image Cube tool missing qtopengl / Missing OpenGL / QtOpenGL packages